 Ad job-fitting details like the first of those security guard resume examples.

-Expert Hint: Write a cover letter.
+Expert Hint: Learn how to write a cover letter for a job.
 Resumes for security guards with cover letters generate more interest.
 That gives you a bigger chance to get more interviews.

 For a security guard resume that works: